SparrowBrain/BackMeUp/README.md

 Better yet, you can raise an issue/pull request, so we could include the id in a future releases.

 ### How to submit issues ###
+If something unexpected happens with **BackMeUp** please create an issue ticket.

+Attach any logs to the issue ticket that were generated when the issue happened.

+Please provide steps to reproduce the issue, if possible.

 ## Disclaimer ##
 This tool had very limited testing done to it.
 It is not endorsed by Ubisoft.
 I cannot guarantee your backed up save files will work.
 I cannot guarantee that backing up save files will not ruin your existing saves.
 In fact, [Ubisoft states that this tool will not be able to backup some of their games](https://support.ubisoft.com/en-GB/Article/000063179).
 While I haven't encountered any issues, I cannot guarantee you won't.